GetImpulse/impulse_player_flutter/README.md

 > **Note (iOS)**: To enable Picture-in-Picture mode, add the **'Background Modes'** capability in the Runner target's project settings and enable **'Audio, AirPlay, and Picture in Picture'**.

 > **Note (iOS)**: Setting up Chromecast with a custom receiver application ID requires additional configuration.
 On the iOS Runner target, apply the instructions described in the [iOS repository: Chromecast setup](https://github.com/GetImpulse/impulse_player_ios#chromecast-setup).

+> **Note**: Note: Cast is unsupported when a player loads a video using additional authorization headers.
+To disable Cast for that specific player while preserving Cast functionality for others, use `impulsePlayer.setCastEnabled(false)`.

 ### Customization